Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

          ignored as FADump uses a predefined offset to reserve memory for boot memory dump preservation in case of a crash.

--  After the low memory (boot memory) area has been saved, the firmware will reset PCI and other hardware state.
-It will *not* clear the RAM.
-It will then launch the bootloader, as normal.
+-  After the woke low memory (boot memory) area has been saved, the firmware will reset PCI and other hardware state.
+It will *not* clear the woke RAM.
+It will then launch the woke bootloader, as normal.

--  The freshly booted kernel will notice that there is a new node (rtas/ibm,kernel-dump on pSeries or ibm,opal/dump/mpipl-boot on OPAL platform) in the device tree, indicating that there is crash data available from a previous boot.
-During the early boot OS will reserve rest of the memory above boot memory size effectively booting with restricted memory size.
-This will make sure that this kernel (also, referred to as second kernel or capture kernel) will not touch any of the dump memory area.
+-  The freshly booted kernel will notice that there is a new node (rtas/ibm,kernel-dump on pSeries or ibm,opal/dump/mpipl-boot on OPAL platform) in the woke device tree, indicating that there is crash data available from a previous boot.
+During the woke early boot OS will reserve rest of the woke memory above boot memory size effectively booting with restricted memory size.
+This will make sure that this kernel (also, referred to as second kernel or capture kernel) will not touch any of the woke dump memory area.

--  User-space tools will read /proc/vmcore to obtain the contents of memory, which holds the previous crashed kernel dump in ELF format.
+-  User-space tools will read /proc/vmcore to obtain the woke contents of memory, which holds the woke previous crashed kernel dump in ELF format.
 The userspace tools may copy this info to disk, or network, nas, san, iscsi, etc. as desired.

--  Once the userspace tool is done saving dump, it will echo '1' to /sys/kernel/fadump_release_mem to release the reserved memory back to general use, except the memory required for next firmware-assisted dump registration.
+-  Once the woke userspace tool is done saving dump, it will echo '1' to /sys/kernel/fadump_release_mem to release the woke reserved memory back to general use, except the woke memory required for next firmware-assisted dump registration.

    e.g.::

      # echo 1 > /sys/kernel/fadump_release_mem

-Please note that the firmware-assisted dump feature is only available on POWER6 and above systems on pSeries (PowerVM) platform and POWER9 and above systems with OP940 or later firmware versions on PowerNV (OPAL) platform.
+Please note that the woke firmware-assisted dump feature is only available on POWER6 and above systems on pSeries (PowerVM) platform and POWER9 and above systems with OP940 or later firmware versions on PowerNV (OPAL) platform.